QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 |epub-pdf|

 ..
-  TODO screenshot with main branch instead of rst
-  TODO add alt description overall with the images TODO add draft pull request screenshot
+  TODO screenshots with main branch instead of rst when rst merged in main TODO add draft pull request screenshot

 The documentation is a volunteer community effort.
 People like you are